Alex Glenn: 2020

 On 24 January, Glenn was named Brisbane Broncos captain.

 Glenn made only eight appearances for Brisbane in the 2020 NRL season as the club finished last for the first time in their history and claimed the wooden spoon.

 2021

 Glenn retained captaincy of the Brisbane Broncos for the 2021 NRL season.

 He made 18 appearances for the club.
 He scored his first try of the season in the 28 - 16 win against the Cronulla Sharks.
 He scored his last ever NRL try against the North Queensland Cowboys, in the 37 - 18 win.
 Glenn announced his retirement on the 19th of August, having played 282 games for the Brisbane Broncos.
 He finished his NRL career with a win, a 35 - 22 upset win against the Newcastle Knights in round 25 of the 2021 NRL season.

+Post playing

+In 2024, Glenn worked as part of the coaching staff for the Cook Islands squad and he came out of retirement to play Papua New Guinea.